rundeck/docs/docs/manual/creating-jobs.md

 The notification form will list all the installed notification plugins.

 :::warning
-There is an updated user interface for notifications.
+There is an updated user interface for notifications in v3.3.4 and later.
 If you prefer to continue to use the interface below, set the following property in rundeck-config.properties:
 'rundeck.feature.notificationsEditorVue.enabled = false'

 If you wish to use the updated notifications view, add the following property to rundeck-config.properties: